fizzzib/Vox/README.md

 ## Installation

-1. Download the NeuroVox plugin from Community Plugins.
+1. Download the Vox plugin from Community Plugins.
 2. Enable the plugin from the Obsidian settings by toggling it on.
 3. Input your OpenAI and/or Groq API Key (instructions below).
 4. Choose a folder to save the Recordings.